-Investment in renewable energy gives African countries the opportunities to get uninterrupted access to electricity, which will provide all schools across Africa with enough power.
-Many countries face the problem of the refugees who leave their hometowns in search for better opportunities, among which is getting a high-quality education.
+Investment in renewable energy gives African countries the opportunity to get uninterrupted access to electricity, which will provide all schools across Africa with enough power.
+Many countries face the problem of refugees who leave their hometowns in search for better opportunities, among which is getting a high-quality education.

 Education in many African countries lacks a lot of things like professionals teaching students necessary skills like writing a college paper or even reading.
-There’s also a problem of facilities and the issue of free access to educational resources.
-But investments in renewable energy can solve this problem, as it is a good push towards the success of the economy.
+There’s also a problem with facilities and the issue of free access to educational resources.
+However, investments in renewable energy can solve this problem, as it is a good push towards the success of the economy.

 Public health in many African countries also suffers from a lack of electricity.
 World Health Organization says that 1 in 4 health facilities have no reliable access to electricity.
 Investing in renewable energy will help the African population get the necessary treatment, and the rise of the economy (as the result of investments in sustainable energy) will provide hospitals with the necessary equipment.

-Moreover, producing sustainable energy will cause a less harmful effect on the environment and will decrease water, air and soil pollution, which is a big issue for public health.
+Moreover, producing sustainable energy will have a less harmful effect on the environment and will decrease water, air and soil pollution, which is a big issue for public health.

 3. Climate Change